 All students must maintain certain standards of academic performance in order to complete the program.
 These standards refer to acceptable grade levels, satisfactory academic progress in the program, and attendance.
-All students are expected to attain the best grades possible.
-Although formal homework assignments are rarely given, most students will need to spend time studying to achieve the best results.
-In order to graduate, students must have passed all subjects with a 70% or higher grade and have attended all program hours.
-Upon graduation, the student will be awarded a WyoTech diploma for Aircraft Mechanic and, therefore, will be eligible to take the Federal Aviation Administration's written, oral and practical examinations for Airframe and Powerplant ratings, all of which are administered on campus.
+In order to graduate, students must have passed all subjects with a 70% or higher grade, be current with all financial obligations to the school, and have attended all program hours.
+Upon graduation, the student will be awarded a WyoTech diploma in Aeronautical Maintenance Technology and, therefore, will be eligible to take the Federal Aviation Administration's written, oral and practical examinations for Airframe and Powerplant ratings, all of which are administered on campus.